stanfordpython/python-handouts/installing-python.md

-# Installing Python
+# Installing Python 3 with Virtual Environments

-*Note: There are some lingering bugs in this installing guide.
-Most of the instructions are still good-to-go, but be aware this document is a work in progress.*

 In CS41, you'll be writing lots of Python code!
 Therefore, it's important that you get your development environment ready-to-go as soon as possible.

+These instructions are only for Mac OS X and Linux.
+If you are developing on a Windows computer, see the [Installing Python for Windows](https://docs.google.com/document/d/1tlARF6fipUhwmMru-hdL-avxLrYwPg1KVEIE3L73S48/edit?usp=sharing) setup guide.

 ## Short Version